Today’s Sociology: Ideology and Partisan Advocacy

 Those who are not with us are against us and must be punished

-Underlying woke sociology are the philosophies of critical theory, intersectionality and ultimately Marxism.
-Intersectionality sees forms of oppression as linked, reinforcing and multiplying into a forest of trauma.
+Intersectionality is a core ideological component of wokeism.
+It sees forms of oppression as linked, reinforcing and multiplying into a forest of trauma.
 Complicated issues are reduced to articles of faith.
-Although not all sociologists are in the critical social justice camp, the majority have acquiesced to their discipline as an activist field with a grievance-based social justice mission.
+Although not all sociologists are in the critical social justice camp, the majority actively support or have passively acquiesced to their discipline as an activist field with a grievance-based social justice mission.

 Universities Should be Neutral and Pluralistic